 Trial and error

 Be aware that the branding on bottles is not very reliable.
 Claims that one is closer to breastfeeding than another can usually be disregarded.
 Look for a nipple that suits your baby, you may need to try a few to see which works best.
-Bottle Nipples that Minimize Nipple Confusion or Flow Preference (lowmilksupply.com) has more information about brands and styles to avoid.
+See Best Bottle for a Breastfed Baby? for more information about shapes and characteristics of teats that can support or undermine breastfeeding.

 #2 Encourage rooting and gaping